Why I LOVE Crock Pots

 Cuisinart PSC-350 (3.5 Quart)

-This Cuisinart is a smaller crock pot designed for the smaller family or couples.
+The Cuisinart PSC-350 is a smaller crock pot designed for the smaller family or couples.
 What is unique and different about this specific model is that is has four cooking modes: low, high, warm, and simmer, which not a lot of crock pots have.
 You can set the time according to your recipe, and when it is done cooking it automatically turns to the warms setting.
 So you don’t even need to be home when it is done cooking, which is nice if you have a busy lifestyle.
 It’s dishwasher safe and a great option for those families who don’t need to cook as much at once.

 There are a couple crock pot accessories that I would recommend purchasing.